 There are also benches and seating areas in these sections for both viewing the fish and taking a little break.
 If you’re little one is a fan of finding Dory you will probably be spending a few extra minutes enjoying the Rainbow Reef exhibit!

-The Dangerous Lagoon is definitely the highlight of the entire Aquarium!
+The Dangerous Lagoon is definitely the highlight of Ripley’s Aquarium of Canada!
 This exhibit, as I’m sure you’ve guessed, is full of Sharks and other predators and it’s setup as a fully immersive experience where you enter a tube with water above and on each side.

 My FAVOURITE part of this exhibit is the moving sidewalk.
 This means that everyone gets an opportunity to be right up at the glass and everyone keeps moving!
 The sidewalk moves super slow so you don’t feel like you are being rushed through and you get the best front row view the entire time.

 If standing on a moving sidewalk isn’t your thing (or if you or your little one has had enough) you can always step off and continue on your way).

 One of the best parts of the Aquarium are the interactive activities located throughout.
 There are so many fun hands on exhibits and learning opportunities that your little one will remain constantly engaged.

 The Discovery Centre is the ultimate in hands on fun!
 We spent a good 30 minutes in this area trying out all of the different activities and playing in the awesome little underwater themed playground.
 There are tanks you can actually get into (or crawl through), fun touch zones & even water works play tubs.